antoine3000/dok-antoine/content/pages/2020-01-12-about/_index.md

 This website is built with a custom static site generator that I wrote in Python.
 It's open-source by default, as all the things I (try to) do.
 Sources are available on [Gitlab](https://gitlab.com/antoine.j/antoine.studio).

 If you want to contact me, don't hesitate to [send me a message](mailto:antoine.stuff@pm.me) on my encrypted email address or to [follow me](https://merveilles.town/@focus404) on an alternative social network that I trust.

-My mother tongue is French but you can speak to me in English, Dutch (*maar alleen een beetje*) or Spanish (*se amable, aprendo*).
+You can speak to me in French, English, Dutch (*maar alleen een beetje*) or Spanish (*se amable, aprendo*).

 ![antoine-chill](antoine-chill.jpg)